RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 In our detailed sensitivity analysis, it is essential for all classes to share identical tuner parameters.
-This ensures that we can employ the same set of simulations for assessing sensitivity across various calibration classes.
+This ensures that we can employ the same set of simulations for calculating sensitivity across various calibration classes.
 However, the final class in example B deviates in tuner parameters; hence, we reset them to align with the tuner parameters of the other classes.